 Road shows - These are available, when required, providing staff with the opportunity to have a face to face conversation about their pension rights.
+These can also be held virtually.

 Pensioner payslips - The payslips are sent when a member receives their first pension payment, if the monthly amount varies by more than £5, each April and May.
 They are posted to the pensioner's home address.